pelle/clauth/README.md

 The following stores are currently defined:

 * token-store is in clauth.token/token-store
+* auth-code-store is in clauth.auth-code/auth-code-store
 * client-store is in clauth.client/client-store
 * user-store is in clauth.user/user-store

 To use the redis store add the following to your code:

     (reset! token-store (create-redis-store "tokens"))
+    (reset! auth-code-store (create-redis-store "auth-codes"))
     (reset! client-store (create-redis-store "clients"))
     (reset! user-store (create-redis-store "users"))